bstarcoin/blackstar/README.md

-WayCoin is a PoS-based cryptocurrency.
+Blackstar is a PoS-based X11 cryptocurrency.